 Mom Baked three pans of "scratch" biscuits every morning.
 Dad had to be at work at seven so he had his before leaving for work.
 The school bus picked my sister and me up around eight so the second pan was for us.
 She baked hers and settled down for her breakfast after we left for school.

 By this time the depression years were waning and things were a little better, so every morning my breakfast consisted of two fresh eggs, either fried or scrambled, several strips of bacon or fried pork loin, a big bowl of Oatmeal, and butter and home made jelly on those wonderful biscuits.
 And still I was skinny as a rail.
+At age 21 when i left to go into the NAVY, I only weighed 165 Pounds at 6 foot, 1inch.
 I guess it was all that good clean country air and plenty of exercise doing my "chores"